MasihMoafi/04-Sentiment-analysis/README.md

     Model Comparison: The classification reports are generated for both logistic regression and random forest models to evaluate their performance.
 The metrics in the reports provide insights into precision, recall, and F1-score for each class, helping assess the models' effectiveness.

-Best Performing Models
+### Best Performing Models

-From the various algorithms used, both logistic regression and random forest classifiers demonstrated the best performance in this sentiment analysis task.
+From the various algorithms used, both logistic regression and random forest classifiers demonstrated the best performance.